allmaps/allmaps/packages/openlayers/README.md

 #### clear

-Clears the source, removes all warped maps
+Clears the source, removes all maps

-#### getWorld
+#### getWarpedMapList

-Returns the World object that contains a list of all warped maps
+Returns the WarpedMapList object that contains a list of all maps

 #### getMap

-Returns a single warped map
+Returns a single map

 ##### Parameters